 Equity release is a controversial topic and it’s certainly not for everyone.
 Many parents want to leave an inheritance for their loved ones and find the concept offensive.
 While others view their investments as their money, not their families, and therefore can do with it as they wish.
 You can protect part of your property to leave an inheritance – it just won’t be as much as if you left the entire property to your children.
 You also won’t be able to take out as big a loan.

 Some may have children who are wealthy and successful in their own right and do not need an inheritance from their parents.
 In this scenario they may actively encourage their parents to pursue equity release.
 Especially if the parents are struggling to make ends meet during or before retirement.

 Equity release has also been seen as a lifeline for those who still have high interest only mortgages in later life, and need to pay them off and stay in their homes.

 The industry has improved in recent years, but there are still a number of issues that need considering by anyone investigating the possibility of equity release.
 Read our article on equity release and get independent advice before agreeing to anything.

 If you’re unsure if you’re doing the best you can to make your money work for you, it’s often worth seeking the advice of an independent financial adviser (IFA).

-They consider your personal circumstances in depth, and suggest ways you might be able to free up spare funds, such a re-negotiating your pension or advising on equity release if you own your own home.
-You can find an IFA near you at Unbiased.
+In the majority of cases, an IFA will save you more than they will charge you for the appointment.
+They consider your personal circumstances in depth and suggest ways you might be able to free up spare funds, such a re-negotiating your pension or advising on equity release if you own your own home.
+VouchedFor is a good place to go to find a financial adviser.